How to make the BEST crispy roast potatoes. This is the ultimate recipe for roasties, and the secret lies in choosing the right oil.

-You'll be pleased to know it's actually really very simple and involves nothing tricky or fancy.
+Golden and crunchy on the outside, soft and fluffy on the inside.
+You'll be pleased to know it's actually, really very simple.
+Nothing tricky or fancy.

-No need to buy any special kitchenware, although you will need a decent non-stick roasting dish.
+There's no need to buy any special kitchenware, although you will need a decent non-stick roasting dish. 😉

-Yesterday I posted on FaceBook and Instagram this picture was taken on my phone if you please.
-It got such a good response that I decided to share my secret.
+Yesterday, I posted a picture on Facebook and Instagram that I took with my phone, and it got such an amazing response that I decided to share my secret.

-Now, I've had this ScanPan for almost 7 years and use it every Sunday and a few times during the week for one thing or another, and I still love it.
+I've been using my ScanPan for nearly 10 years now, cooking with it every Sunday and several times during the week, and I still absolutely love it.

 Which oil to use

-So, I now use Crisp 'N Dry - the block, NOT the oil version.
+I use Crisp 'N Dry - the block, NOT the oil version.

 Anyway, without further ado, here's my secret to perfectly crispy roast potatoes; every time.

-No fuss, nothing tricky at all to this, nobody likes a soggy bland-looking roast potato!
+No fuss, nothing tricky at all involved.
+Remember, nobody likes a soggy, bland-looking roast potato!

 Give this a go and do let me know how it went in the comments below.

-Use Crisp 'n Dry block not the oil.
+Use the Crisp 'n Dry block, not the oil version.

-• Drain well and with a lid on the pan, take the pan of potatoes in both hands and give it a couple of good, but gentle shakes.
-The idea is to fluff the edges of the spuds up so that they become crisp and frilly as they roast, that is the key to success.
+The idea is to fluff the edges of the spuds up so that they become crisp and frilly as they roast.
+This is the key to success! 😉

-• Add the Crisp 'N Dry as mentioned in the recipe summary above into a good quality non-stick roasting pan and put it into the oven for a couple of minutes to melt.
+Add the oil to a non-stick roasting pan.
+Put the pan into the oven for a couple of minutes to melt.

-• They will take about 50 minutes to an hour.
-If they take longer, then so they do, you can't rush good food!
+They will take about 50 minutes to an hour (in total) to cook - if they take longer, then so they do, you can't rush good food!

 Here are some more potato recipes you might like.